Democratic socialism surging in the age of Trump

 Members during public meetings often refer to each other "comrades," wear clothing featuring socialist symbols like the rose and promote authors such as Karl Marx.

-The common association with the Soviet Union, the first state to adopt a form of socialism, has made it difficult for sympathetic liberals to explain their connection.
+The common association with the failed Soviet Union has made it difficult for sympathetic liberals to explain their connection.

 "I don't like the term socialist, because people do associate that with bad things in history," said Kansas congressional candidate James Thompson, who is endorsed by the DSA and campaigned alongside Sanders and Ocasio-Cortez, but is not a dues-paying democratic socialist.
 "There's definitely a lot of their policies that closely align with mine."